Terms used in the context

 Translation Memory.
 Database that contains existing translations that can be reused.

 Translation Memory System or Translation Management System.
 Software that effectively facilitates translation projects by centralising, automating, and reusing existing content throughout the translation process.

 United Nations Standard Products and Services Code.
 A (US) taxonomy of products and services for use in eCommerce.

 A defined sequence of processes or tasks that reflects all steps of existing business processes.

 Extensible Mark-up Language.
-A mark up language (text format).
+An extended mark-up language (text file format).